kaycebasques/biodigitaljazz/blog/pcrowdoodle.rst

 between an "A" SD card and a "B" SD card fairly quickly:

 .. image:: https://raw.githubusercontent.com/kaycebasques/media/main/jpg/crowpi8.jpg

-I'm tempted to flip it while my RPi is running just to learn how much or little damage that does...

 RPi OS booted up pretty much without a hitch: